Elizabeth Pannill Fletcher

 Lizzie was included on the 2012 and 2013 Texas Rising Stars lists, which name the best and brightest Texas lawyers under age 40 and those in practice fewer than 10 years.
 The Rising Stars are selected based on nominations made by attorneys from across the state who were previously honored in the annual Texas Super Lawyers list.

-Lizzie is a fourth-generation Texas trial lawyer and a native Houstonian.
-She graduated from Kenyon College in Ohio in 1997, where she was elected to Phi Beta Kappa, and from the School of Law at The College of William & Mary in Virginia in 2006, where she was Editor-in-Chief of the William and Mary Law Review.
+A fourth-generation Texas trial lawyer and a native Houstonian, Lizzie graduated from Kenyon College in Ohio in 1997, where she was elected to Phi Beta Kappa, and from the School of Law at The College of William & Mary in Virginia in 2006, where she was Editor-in-Chief of the William and Mary Law Review.

 After graduating from law school, Lizzie joined Vinson & Elkins LLP in Houston.
 She joined Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing in 2009.